Brlaney/words/md/words/gaze.md

 **Audio Reference:** gaze0001

 ## Definitions:
-- {bc}to fix the eyes in a steady intent look often with eagerness or studious attention *Example:* {it}gazed{/it} out the window at the snow
+- **:** to fix the eyes in a steady intent look often with eagerness or studious attention *Example:* *gazed* out the window at the snow

 ## Short Definitions:
 - to fix the eyes in a steady intent look often with eagerness or studious attention